videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/handling-participants/display-attendees-count.md

 # Display Attendees Count - Javascript

-In this guide, we will see how you can display the number of attendees.
+This guide explains the process of displaying the number of attendees in realtime.

 :::note
-Before going forward in this guide, do make sure all the attendees join the meeting with mode as `VIEWER`
+Before proceeding with this guide, ensure that all attendees join the meeting with the mode set to `VIEWER`.
 :::

-**`Step 1:`** We will get the `participants` from the `meeting` object.
+**`Step 1:`** Start by obtaining all the `participants` using the `meeting` object.

 ```js
 function attendessCount() {